Greece Moments Greece Moments

 Tis Grias to Pidima (The Old Lady’s Leap)

-Wild beach in the southeast of the island, which is very popular due to its unique setting.
+A wild beach in the southeast of the island, which is very popular due to its unique setting.
 In front of the grey sandy beach stands a huge stone pillar in the middle of the sea.

 andros straende tis grias to pidima beach